theBrianCui/ArnoldJS/README.md

 Example Program
 ----------------

+Hello, World! with ArnoldJS:

+    TALK TO THE HAND
+        GIVE THESE PEOPLE AIR
+            "Hello, World!"
+        ENOUGH TALK
+    TERMINATED

-An implementation of FizzBuzz using ArnoldJS:
+An implementation of [FizzBuzz](http://c2.com/cgi/wiki?FizzBuzzTest) using a mix of ArnoldJS syntax and raw JavaScript:

     LET'S KICK SOME ICE
     GIVE THESE PEOPLE AIR